 The Internet of Things is a new buzzword and old technology.
 The idea of connected machines that are exchanging information to cooperate effectively was seen in production and heavy machinery but recently the technology came into the consumer market with smartwatches, smartphones, smart home devices, and even smart fridges.
-The IoT market is set to be worth up to $457B by 2020.
+The IoT market is set to be worth up to $1,319.08 Billion by 2026.

 By combining the Internet of Things with smartphones it is possible to provide users with sophisticated tools to control their machinery.
 An interesting example comes from agriculture, where smartphone apps are used to control the systems of machines like tractors and combine harvesters.
 Keeping control over pressure in tires is a great example, as various types of soil require different pressure to keep the grip off the machine.

 Smartphones and apps are currently the intelligent hubs of smart devices, and so it will be in the nearest future.
 Moreover, introducing a myriad of new devices into the mobile world will force the cross-platform mobile development paradigm on many software development agencies.
 To build an app, running on both a smartwatch and a mobile phone, in the same way, is not a piece of cake.